kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - To establish new resource types for control plane management
 - To support single node and multiple node control plane instances, with the requirement that the infrastructure provider supports some type of a stable endpoint for the API Server (Load Balancer, VIP, etc).
+- To enable scaling of the number of control plane nodes
 - To enable declarative orchestrated control plane upgrades
 - To provide a default machine-based implementation using kubeadm
 - To provide a kubeadm-based implementation that is infrastructure provider agnostic
 - To enable declarative orchestrated replacement of control plane machines, such as to roll out an OS-level CVE fix.
 - To manage a kubeadm-based, "stacked etcd" control plane
-- To enable scaling of the number of control plane nodes
-- To support pre-existing, user-managed, external etcd clusters
+- To manage a kubeadm-based, "external etcd" control plane (using a pre-existing, user-managed, etcd clusters).
+- To manage control plane deployments across failure domains.
-- To support only user-initiated remediation:
+- To support user-initiated remediation:
   E.g. user deletes a Machine.
 Control Plane Provider reconciles by removing the corresponding etcd member and updating related metadata

 ### Non-Goals / Future Work